 Alpha Strike: Alt Eisen's "Trump Card" and Alt Eisen Riese's "Claymore Overlord"

 Appropriated Appellation: The Alt was supposed to be designated the Gespenst MK III, but never received it due to aforementioned reasons.
 Its engineers took to calling it Alten Eisen (roughly "Old Iron") in reference to the German phrase "Zum alten eisen gehören" - "to be on the shelf/scrap heap".
 It was later shortened to Alt Eisen and the name stuck, despite its designer's protests.

 BTW, "Riese" is German for "Giant".
 Alt Eisen Riese ~ Old Iron Giant.

-Awesome, but Impractical: Trump Card involves the Alt unloading its entire arsenal, making for one extremely powerful attack.
+Awesome but Impractical: Trump Card involves the Alt unloading its entire arsenal, making for one extremely powerful attack.
 Unfortunately, it's a one-round attack, but like other units with similar one-round weaponry, proper use of parts and allied Spirit Commands can remedy this.
 Savvy players tend to rely more on Rampage Ghost for the real heavy-hitting anyways.

 Note the Riese's Claymore Overlord lets you use it twice in a scenario (excluding resupply via a teammate or battleship).

-In-universe, the Alt Eisen and esecially the Alt Eisen Riese are considered this: see Ace Custom.
+In-universe, the Alt Eisen and especially the Alt Eisen Riese are considered this: see Ace Custom.

 Badass Normal: While most of his True Companions are pilots with powerful Psychic Powers or not even human at all, he manages to win solely by skill and loads of battle experience behind the cockpit (being the only person who can pilot the Alt Eisen/Alt Eisen Riese).
 The only thing that's abnormal about him is his insane luck giving him the capability to survive injuries that should ordinarily kill anyone else.